Thomas D. Mangelsen: Photography awards

 In 1994 and 2000 Mangelsen won the British Broadcasting Corporation’s Wildlife Photographer of the Year Award.
 The North American Nature Photography Association honored him as the Outstanding Nature Photographer of the Year.

 In 2005 he was honored as one of the 100 Most Important People in Photography by American Photo magazine.
 His image Polar Dance was chosen as the International League of Conservation Photographers as one of the 40 Most Important Nature Photographs of All Time.

-Selected as one of the 40 Most Influential Nature Photographers by Outdoor Photography: Selected as the 2011 Conservation Photographer of the Year by Nature's Best Photography, thus his work was placed in the permanent collection at the Smithsonian's National Museum of Natural History in Washington, D.C.
+Mangelsen was selected as one of the 40 Most Influential Nature Photographers by Outdoor Photography: He was also selected as the 2011 Conservation Photographer of the Year by Nature's Best Photography, thus his work was placed in the permanent collection at the Smithsonian's National Museum of Natural History in Washington, D.C.

-Chosen as a Loweprofessional.
-In 2012, specially displayed on the Walls of the Smithsonian.
+Mangelsen was chosen as a Loweprofessional.
+In 2012, his work was displayed on the walls of the Smithsonian.

 In 2012, at the Windland Smith Rice International Awards Ceremony, Mangelsen won the Conservation Photographer of the Year Award at the Windland Smith Rice International Awards Exhibition.
 In 2012, he was awarded the Conservation Photographer of the Year.

 In 2018, the Sierra Club honored him with the Ansel Adams Award for Conservation Photography.
 The award honors superb photography which is used to benefit conservation.

 In 2019, the National Parks Conservation Association honored him with the Robin W. Winks Award for Enhancing Public Understanding of National Parks.
 The award recognizes an individual or organization that has effectively communicated the values of the National Park System to the American public.

 Book awards

 In 2014, he was awarded the Design and Production Award for Trade Books Illustrated for Yellowstone Wildlife: Ecology and Natural History of the Greater Yellowstone Ecosystem by Paul A. Johnsgard and illustrated by Thomas D. Mangelsen.
 In 2015, Mangelsen was awarded the National Outdoor Book Award: Design & Artistic Merit for The Last Great Wild Places.

 His book Grizzlies of Pilgrim Creek, An Intimate Portrait of 399, The Most Famous Bear of Greater Yellowstone won several awards.
-In 2015, the Los Angeles Times recognized it as a "Mesmerizing Coffee Table Title"; in 2016 it received the Foreword Indies Book Award, the High Plains Book Award, and the Outdoor Writers Association of America, Excellence in Craft Contest.
+In 2015, the Los Angeles Times recognized it as a "Mesmerizing Coffee Table Title"; in 2016 it received the Foreword Indies Book Award, a High Plains Book Award, and the Outdoor Writers Association of America, Excellence in Craft Contest.